Social Research Centre

 Aims + Outcomes

 The study aims to monitor levels of satisfaction with policing services and feelings of public safety.
-The results of the survey are both used by policing agencies and published annually in the Report on Government Services (ROGs).
+The results of the survey are used both by policing agencies and published annually in the Report on Government Services (ROGs).

 Methods